 Review Minnesota and national social work licensing statutes and make recommendations to bring to the MN Board of Social Work’s Legislation & Rules Committee.

 Create and implement strategies for chapter's member recruitment, retention, and engagement efforts, and develop and deliver annual Member Drive during Social Work Month.

-Political Action for Candidates Election (PACE)
+Political Action for Candidate Election (MN-PACE)

-local public office who best represent professional social work values in the public policy arena.
+MN-PACE is the chapter’s nonpartisan political action committee, which Interviews candidates for state and local elected office throughout Minnesota, and endorses those who best represent social work values in the public policy arena.

 Racial Justice Committee

 deeply to, and leverage voices of communities and members of color; engage in

 long-term hard work and take action from our learning to break down oppressive

 Develop chapter’s legislative agenda; draft position statements on significant policy issues; follow bills and develop action alerts; work with coalition partners on lobbying strategies; and plan and execute policy events, including Social Work Day at the Capitol.